LordofNotCommitting/MoreImplantSlots/README.md

 Changelog:

+v1.4
+Updated tooltip section so it displays multiple same implant as 1 row.
+You'd need different mod(https://steamcommunity.com/sharedfiles/filedetails/?id=3796079010) to use the same implant in question though.

 v1.3.8
 I was going to do raise slot limit on 1.3.7 but I forgot.
 But now there is even mod to do it.
 I count that as request of some description.
 Implant limit raised to 50.